decentdao/fractal-docs/user-guides/user-guides/multisig-dao/create-a-fractal/README.md

 [Create a RootDAO](create-a-root-dao.md)

 ### subDAO
-This DAO will have a ParentDAO.
+This DAO will have a parentDAO.
 [Create a subDAO](create-a-sub-dao.md)